 The main principle behind biophilia is simple: connecting humans with nature to improve well-being.
 How can architects accomplish this connection?
 By integrating nature in architectural design.

 The main strategy is to bring characteristics of the natural world into built spaces, such as water, greenery, natural light, elements of wood and stone.
 The use of botanical shapes and forms instead of straight lines is also a characteristic of biophilic designs.
-Establishing a visual relationship between light, shadow, and the external elements is all part of the principal.
+Establishing a visual relationship between light, shadow, and external elements is all part of the principle.

 Why do we need biophilic design in workplace?